Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Security Risks and Enhancements by ISAC

 \subsubsection{Security Risks by ISAC}

 In traditional systems, onboard sensors are self-contained and operate independently of the communication infrastructure.
-They can be targeted through local spoofing and tampering, but adversaries typically need to be physically close to influence their behavior.
+They can be targeted through local spoofing and tampering, but adversaries typically need to be physically close.
 Here, ISAC introduces two new attack surfaces.
-First, ISAC enables external sensing by infrastructure such as base stations (BSs) and roadside units (RSUs), whose measurements may feed directly into onboard perception and control algorithms.
+First, ISAC enables external sensing by infrastructure such as BSs and RSUs, whose measurements may feed directly into onboard perception and control algorithms.
 This effectively extends the sensor boundary beyond the vehicle, introducing two vulnerabilities: \textit{(i)} malicious RSUs/BSs (internal adversaries) and \textit{(ii)} attacks on their ISAC functionality by external adversaries through spoofing and jamming \cite{WLAN_sensing_Hasan_2025}.
 In both cases, corrupted infrastructure data can mislead onboard systems that lack cross-validation with local sensors, which may cause unsafe actuation (e.g., emergency braking triggered by phantom obstacles).
 Although such signal-level manipulation originates in the physical-layer, its impact manifests as a cyber-physical domain failure.
 Second, ISAC communication can rely on sensing results (e.g., for beam alignment) so that attacks against onboard sensors may compromise communication performance (e.g., reliability and latency) \cite{OnurSecureFeedbackedISAC}.
+Compromised sensing and communication can degrade trustworthiness in cooperative perception among vehicles, which may distort collective situational awareness and lead to unsafe control decisions \cite{CP_security_proc_IEEE_2025}.